 The IMEDS-DD and Sentinel Distributed Database use the Sentinel Common Data Model [28] [29] for standardization of demographic and clinical data elements and have routine analytical tools (i.e., reusable, modular SAS programs) in place to permit rapid queries, including descriptive analyses and complex methodologies (e.g., comparative analyses), across data partners.
 Data partners contributing to the IMEDS-DD maintain their data in the Sentinel Common Data Model format.
-Specific information in the Sentinel Common Data Model format.
 Specific information in the Sentinel Common Data Model includes, but is not limited to, the following types of data:

 - Enrollment data: One record per covered individual per unique enrollment span is included in the Sentinel Common Data Model.
 Individuals are assigned a unique identifier by their insurer, which is linkable to all other data in the Sentinel Common Data Model.
 Due to changes in employment status, individuals may be enrolled multiple times with the same insurer, and the length of each given enrollment "span" may vary substantially.
 Each record in the enrollment file indicates the patient identifier, enrollment start and end dates, and whether the patient was enrolled in medical coverage, pharmacy coverage, or both during that range.
 Likewise, a final field indicates whether the data partner can request medical charts for a given patient during a given enrollment span. - Demographic data, including birth date, sex, race/ethnicity, and the Zone Improvement Plan (ZIP) code of their most recently recorded primary residence. - Pharmacy dispensing data, including the date of each prescription dispensing, the NDC identifier associated with the dispensed product, the nominal days supply, and the number of individual units (pills, tablets, vials, etc.) dispensed.
 Note that products purchased over the counter, or at some cash-only retail locations selling prescription drug products (e.g., through the Walmart Prescription Program) are not captured. - Medical encounter data, including the healthcare provider most responsible for the encounter as well as the facility in which the encounter occurred and its ZIP code.
 Admission and discharge dates (if applicable) are also included, as is the encounter type (either an ambulatory visit, an emergency department visit, an inpatient hospital, a non-acute inpatient, or an otherwise unspecified ambulatory visit).
 Discharge disposition (alive, expired, or unknown) as well as discharge status (to where a patient was discharged) are also included for inpatient hospital stays and non-acute inpatient stays.
-Finally, laboratory data, are available for some, but not all, of the data partners; and the level of completeness for laboratory information for those data partners with such data varies [32].

-- Diagnosis data, including the date of diagnosis, its associated encounter identifier, admission date, provider identifier, and encounter type.
+Finally, laboratory data, are available for some, but not all, of the data partners; and the level of completeness for laboratory information for those data partners with such data varies [32]. - Diagnosis data, including the date of diagnosis, its associated encounter identifier, admission date, provider identifier, and encounter type.
 Diagnoses are recorded with ICD-9-CM and ICD-10-CM codes.
-For inpatient hospital and non-acute inpatient stay encounters, the Sentinel Common Data Model includes the principal discharge diagnosis. - Procedure data, including the procedure date, its associated encounter identifier, admission date, provider identifier, and encounter type.
-Procedures are coded as ICD-9-CM and ICD-10-PCS procedure codes, CPT categories II, III, or IV codes, as well as HCPCS levels II and III codes. - Death data, including the date of death, source of death information, whether the death month and day were imputed, and the degree of confidence in the record (excellent, fair, poor).
-Among the eight IMEDS-DD data partners, seven have death data and five have cause of death data [33].
-Both death and cause of death information is substantially lagged (at least 2 years).
-Cause of death is coded as ICD-10-CM diagnosis codes.
+For inpatient hospital and non-acute inpatient stay encounters, the Sentinel Common Data Model includes the principal discharge diagnosis.

+Procedure data, including the procedure date, its associated encounter identifier, admission date, provider identifier, and encounter type.
+Procedures are coded as ICD- 9-CM and ICD-10-PCS procedure codes, CPT categories II, III, or IV codes, as well as HCPCS levels II and III codes.

+• Death data, including the date of death, source of death information, whether the death month and day were imputed, and the degree of confidence in the record (excellent, fair, poor).
+Both death and cause of death information are substantially lagged (at least 2 years).
+Cause of death is coded as ICD- 10-CM diagnosis codes.